Level Up Your

 With the variable resistance, it enables maximum load throughout the full range of motion in the concentric phase of the movement at each repetition in a set regardless of the internal and external lever and provides a higher activation of motor units.
 Also, the possibility to add load and move in all three dimensions mimics the skating stride for a more specific training stimulus which will most likely help to increase the transfer of power and strength to perform on the ice hockey rink.

-After a few years, the number of limitations increases with injuries and sore backs, and during season injuries to arms and hands limit many players for shorter or longer periods.
+The kBox was originally developed as a safer training option for hockey youth training.
 With the kBox, you can put the load on your hips or let the harness unload you from the point pressure from the top down allowing the athlete to work harder and do basic heavy lifts like squat variations or lateral squats even with a cast on.